-Dependents ages 16+ are eligible to purchase a HWC Dependent membership.
+Dependents ages 16+ are eligible to purchase an HWC Dependent membership.
 Dependents ages 16+ are eligible for most services, programs, trips or classes with the exception of specifically designed, age-appropriate programs.

-With the size of WOU’s student population it gives us an unfair advantage over local fitness centers for your business.
+With the size of WOU’s student population, it gives us an unfair advantage over local fitness centers for your business.
 We do not want to unfairly provide similar services in which local businesses already have an established program.
-Community members can purchase Aquatic Center and Climbing Wall memberships.
+Community members can purchase the Aquatic Center and Climbing Wall memberships.

 HWC allows access to facilities for visiting individuals or groups and limited duration employees or volunteers who do not qualify for a WOU ID card.
 Mechanisms for creating access vary depending on the requestor’s situation.
 Contact the Campus Recreation Director to discuss the specifics of your situation.

 For clarification on these categories, or for any other membership or access questions, please call the HWC at 503-838-9530.

 [section=Membership Fees and Payment Options]

 |Membership Eligibility||Membership Enrollment||Membership Periods|

 |Eligibility explanation||On-line and Plus One Student –

 Winter 2020: 1-2-20 to 3-29-20

 Summer 2019: 6-17-19 to 9-20-19